maglietti/ignite3-chinook-demo/src/docs/getting-started-doc.md

 - **ChinookUtils.java**: Provides methods for common operations like connecting to the cluster, adding data, and querying
 - **TableUtils.java**: Provides methods for creating distribution zones and managing tables
 - **DataUtils.java**: Provides methods for loading and manipulating sample data
+- **SqlImportUtils.java**: Provides methods for parsing and executing SQL statements for bulk loading

 ## Using SQL with the Cluster